I spent the last 10 days cat sitting two rescue kitties, Jasper and Mia, in one of the cutest homes in downtown Charleston.

-Candace offered to pick me up from the airport after my 30-hour journey from Brisbane, Australia.
-We hadn’t actually spoken or Facetime’d prior to my arrival, but when she pulled up in her Prius, it felt like I was being picked up by a friend.
-We’re about the same height and both have nose rings, but Candace is way more arty.
+Candace, the home owner, offered to pick me up from the airport after my 30-hour journey from Brisbane.
+We hadn’t spoken or Facetime’d prior to my arrival, but when she pulled up in her Prius, it felt like I was being picked up by a friend.
+We’re about the same height, and both have nose rings and red hair, but Candace is way more arty.
+She’s such a kind and vibrant person, and I see her as a bit of a Charleston icon.

 We drove straight to Candace’s place where she showed me around, and introduced me to her husband, Will, and one of the neighbours.
 Sarah, directly across from Candace and Will, is an African American lady who’s lived here forever.
 Turns out it’s Sarah’s 85th birthday soon.
 Candace said she wrote Sarah a ‘Happy 58th birthday’ card.
 Sarah laughed, did a little dance and said she feels young on the inside.
 Candace said Sarah’s always there to keep an eye on what’s happening and not much gets past her.
 I was then introduced to Jasper, the tabby-looking cat, and Mia, the petite Siamese, before calling it a night.